Best Place to See Orangutans in Sumatra: Our Top 6 Spots for Sumatran Jungle Trekking

 From remote villages to bustling tourist centres, there are a variety of options to choose from as you head out on a Sumatran orangutan trek.

-Let’s take a look at some of the best places to see orangutans in Sumatra, learn a bit about our second-closest cousins, and find out how to be a responsible tourist when in searching for them.
+Let’s take a look at some of the best places to see orangutans in Sumatra, learn a bit about our second-closest cousins, and find out how to be a responsible tourist when searching for them.

 1. Bukit Lawang